Instantons on the Blown-up Surface and the Affine Vertex Algebra: The proof of main theorems and the Boson--Fermion correspondence

 Now we state our main theorems.
-We follow the notations in \cref{sec:fermion} for the representation theory and \cref{sec:gra} for moduli space of stable coherent sheaves and assume that $\mathrm{gcd}(r,c_1\cdot H)=1$.
-Given $r\ge 0$, the \textbf{affine Lie algebra} $\hat{\gl}_r$ is defined by the generators $e_{ij}^{m}, m\in \mb{Z}, i,j\in [r]$, centralizer $K$ and a derivation $d$ such that
+We follow the notations in \cref{sec:fermion} for the representation theory and \cref{sec:gra} for the moduli space of stable coherent sheaves and assume that $\mathrm{gcd}(r,c_1\cdot H)=1$.
+Given $r>0$, the \textbf{affine Lie algebra} $\hat{\gl}_r$ is defined by the generators $e_{ij}^{m}, m\in \mb{Z}, i,j\in [r]$, central element $K$ and a derivation $d$ such that

 \begin{theorem}[\cref{thm:1.1}] We have an isomorphism of bounded bigraded $\hat{\mathrm{gl}}_r$-representations where the bi-grading on $\mf{F}(r)$ is given by the central charge and the weight grading: